Large business energy

 A popular example is a pass-through tariff that separates commodity costs from DUoS, BSUoS and TNUoS distribution charges, enabling businesses to fix different elements of electricity prices and execute bespoke energy procurement strategies.

-Large businesses may have the resources and space available to invest in generating their own electricity by installing arrays of business solar panels on the flat roofs of commercial buildings.
+Large businesses often have the space and budget to generate their own electricity by installing business solar panels and commercial solar batteries.

 Investing in green business energy generation helps mitigate price risk on future electricity costs while reducing carbon emissions.

-Excess electricity generated by solar panels can be sold back to the local electricity distribution network operator under a Smart Export Guarantee tariff.
+Excess electricity generated by solar panels can be sold back to the local distribution network operator through a Smart Export Guarantee tariff.

 Cutting energy costs doesn’t have to be complicated.
 We outline three proven strategies that large businesses use to manage consumption more effectively and reduce their energy spend.

-Large businesses can lower their business electricity bills by adjusting when they use energy.
+Large businesses can reduce their business electricity bills by managing their business energy consumption more strategically.

-Many large business energy tariffs offer lower rates during evenings and weekends, allowing companies to schedule non-essential processes or heavy equipment use during off-peak times to save on costs.
+Large business energy tariffs typically offer lower rates during evenings and weekends, allowing companies to schedule non-essential processes or heavy equipment use during off-peak hours to cut costs.

-For more information, read our guide to multi-rate business energy tariffs.
+For more details, read our guide to multi-rate business energy tariffs.

-Energy-intensive commercial properties pay capacity charges to guarantee the Maximum Import Capacity (MIC) of each business electricity connection.
+Large businesses pay maximum demand charges to guarantee the Maximum Import Capacity (MIC) for energy-intensive properties.

-Large businesses can reduce their charges by actively managing the capacity of each of their connections, as follows:
+Businesses can minimise these charges by managing the capacity of each of their connections, as follows:

-Regular business energy audits help large businesses identify inefficient operations and equipment that waste electricity and gas.
+Regular business energy audits help large businesses identify operations and equipment that consume electricity and gas inefficiently.

 These audits offer actionable recommendations to reduce unnecessary energy consumption and improve business energy efficiency.

-Long-term energy efficiency improvements can be made by implementing an Energy Management System.
+Long-term energy efficiency improvements can also be achieved by implementing an Energy Management System.

 Optimising large business energy usage and procurement requires granular, site-by-site data on electricity and gas consumption using business energy monitoring software.